psteichen/clusil-website/_events/wg-bcms-session-18.md

 The first working group meeting of 2021 is scheduled in March.

-For information will follow soon
+More information will follow soon

 ##### When: